bamhm182/WETPLATE/README.md

 on the internet, it still feels a little sensitive.

 1) Copy example_orgs.json to orgs.json and add your entities.
-2) Run gui.py after orgs.json is in the same folder.
-(Alternatively, I compiled a WETPLATE.exe on the releases page.
-You can run that without Python.)
+2) Run gui.py (or WETPLATE.exe*) after orgs.json is put in the same folder.

 If you don't have an orgs.json file, it will automatically use example_orgs.json, so you can test it before putting all your entities into a json.

+*WETPLATE.exe is a compiled version that doesn't need Python on your local system.

 # Entities